alddesign/crudkit/doc/crudkit-apidoc-user/files/Classes/PageDescriptor.php.txt

 use Alddesign\Crudkit\Classes\DataProcessor as dp;

 /**
- * Definition of a page.
+ * Definition of a webpage (UI).
  *
+ * Examples for usage are provided in the documentation for CrudkitServiceProvider.
  * Important: all methods marked with "@stackable" (like the constructor and all set methods) can be used like this
  * ```php
  * $page = new PageDesriptor(...)